Beautiful Puglia – A Road Trip Itinerary

 This post may contain affiliate links, from which we earn an income.

-The beautiful region of Puglia in southern Italy is just perfect for a road trip.
+The beautiful region of Puglia in southern Italy is the perfect place for a road trip.
 With rolling countryside, miles of gorgeous beaches, vibrant towns, and delicious local produce, this laid-back and unspoiled part of Italy is an awesome road trip destination.

-In our Puglia roadtrip guide, we’ll share the best destinations along with a map and route, plus ideas about things to see and do along the way, and recommendations for great hotels.
+We spent a month exploring the region and in our Puglia travel guide, we’ll share the best destinations along with a map and route, plus ideas about things to see and do along the way, and recommendations for great hotels.
+Come with us and plan an epic Puglia road trip!

 Best Time to Visit Puglia

-The best time to visit Puglia is during the spring, early summer, and fall.
+The best time for a trip to Puglia is during the spring, early summer, and fall.

-May, June and September are beautiful months, with temperatures in the twenties, making it the perfect time to road trip Puglia.
+May, June, and September are beautiful months, with temperatures in the twenties, making it the perfect time to plan a Puglia trip.

 Is this your first time visiting Italy?
 Get all the information you need in our Italy Travel Guide, including what to pack, the best time of year to go, getting there, and practical tips to help you have the best trip!